-SuggesteTake the train nearest to 10:00 from London Bridge to Edenbridged TrainTown (the next one would also be fine).
-You could do the Eden ValleyWalk at any convenient time, depending on whether you were planning to carry on past Hever.
+Take the train nearest to 10:00 from London Bridge to Edenbridge Town (the next one would also be fine).
+You could do the Eden Valley Walk at any convenient time, depending on whether you were planning to carry on past Hever.

-Lunch There are two pubs in historic buildings on Edenbridge's High Street.
-The suggested place was originally The Old Eden (01732-862398; closed Tue)
+Lunch

-at #121, although this has not been tried since it reopened under new management in May 2024.
-The alternative is Ye Olde Crown (01732-926350) at #74-76, which has resumed serving food at lunchtime.
+Edenbridge originally had three pubs in historic buildings on its long straight High Street, but The Old Eden (01732-862398; food served to 2.30pm Thu-Sat only) at #121 has only recently reopened after a period of closure and the King & Queen at #81 has permanently closed.
+A better choice might be Ye Olde Crown (01732-926350) at #74-76, which has resumed serving food at lunchtime.
 There are benches nearby on both sides of the river which would make good picnic spots.